-Total project cost for the permanent park is estimated at $645,000, of which more than $400,000 has been committed by the Town, the Muncipality of Lunenburg, the Province of Nova Scotia, businesses and private supporters to date (July 2017).
-Fundraising is still continuing!
+Total project cost for the permanent park is estimated at $645,000, of which more than $500,000 has been committed by the Town, the Muncipality of Lunenburg, the Province of Nova Scotia, businesses and private supporters to date.

-How will the Skate Park benefit the overall Community?
+How does the Skate Park benefit the overall Community?

-Our community needs to provide positive recreational activities for our youth by supporting vibrant, healthy communities.
+Our community needs to provide positive recreational activities for our all ages by supporting vibrant, healthy communities.
 Skateboarding, for instance, is a mainstream sport, just like others offered in our community, and leads youth to engage in other sports, like snowboarding.
-This Park will also generate economic activity by bringing visitors to our area.
+This park will also generate economic activity by bringing visitors to our area.
 They will come to ‘play’ at the park and stay to participate in events that utilize hotel nights, area restaurants and other services.